RavenHuginn/goldo/README.md

 or clone from Github
 git clone https://github.com/monselice/sld.git sld

-To build Soldo apps, change to a directory where this file is located (x:\git\), and run commands:
+To build Goldo apps, change to a directory where this file is located (x:\git\), and run commands:

 ```
 x: